Gates of Harvard Yard: Class of 1857 Gate

 The 1857 Gate (or Class of 1857 Gate) is a triple-arched gate which Harvard Magazine called "a very touching memorial to the unbroken bonds of friendship that this class had" despite the fact that its members had fought on both sides of the American Civil War.
 Students on both sides helped fund the gate.
 It has a Latin inscription from Horace's Odes.

-The gate was relocated 40 feet in 1924, and is now on axis with the 1876 Gate.
+The gate was relocated 40 feet in 1924, and is now positioned along the same axis as the 1876 Gate.